 Should We Celebrate?

-No. Trump’s win is not a cause for celebration any more than a loss would have been.
+Trump’s win is not a cause for prideful demonstrations or celebrations any more than a loss would have been.
 Why?
 Because a politician can never be a savior in this world of trouble.
-Politicians are, at most, fallen individuals used by the Almighty for the accomplishment of heaven’s purposes.
+Politicians are, at most, fallen individuals who may be used by the Almighty for the accomplishment of heaven’s purposes.

 As the old song says, “This world is not my home, I’m just a’passing through.”
 Let’s celebrate the things that truly matter—truth proclaimed, lives transformed, and divisions healed!